neatMon-Inc/neatmon.api/README.md

 * docker

 ## Environment Variables Setup
 Each installation may have different configurations.
-To handle this, we have provided a configuration file located at: `/config/.env` additional setup is required to set up the standard Mongo user in the Mongo configuration file: `/database/init-mongo.js`
+To handle this, we have provided a configuration file located at: `/config/.env_sample`.
+Copy the `/config/.env_sample` file to `/config/.env` and make appropriate changes.
+Additional setup is required to set up the standard Mongo user in the Mongo configuration file: `/database/init-mongo.js`

 ## Building the complete app
 In our deployment, the app requires both a database and a server to respond to incoming requests.
 We have selected MongoDB for the database, however, it can be updated with others as required.
 Due to the complexity of the production environments, it might be advantageous to have a separate DB server and have decided to split the architecture at the folder level with each microservice containing its own Dockerfile.
 However, to orchestrate each container, we can use Docker Compose to do this for us.

 ### Running and stopping the complete app with Docker Compose
 #### Run